-The Ham House gardens are full of spring delights; why not come along and discover our colourful displays of tulips or get lost in the Wilderness.
-Soak up the sunshine on our plats or breathe in the fresh scent of wisteria in our Kitchen Garden.
+The gardens at Ham House are full of spring delights; why not come along and discover our colourful displays of spring bulbs or get lost in the Wilderness.

 Ham House Meadow, in front of the mansion gates, provides a walk among bluebells and primroses.
-Our wilderness area in the garden houses our wildflower hornbeam 'compartments', filled with meadow areas of native narcissi, snake's head fritillaries, primroses, cowslips and English bluebells.
-At Petersham Meadows, just along the river towards Richmond, we will welcome a new herd of 18 Belted Galloways cows to graze.
+Our Wilderness contains four wildflower hornbeam 'compartments', filled with meadow areas of native narcissi, snake's head fritillaries, primroses, cowslips and English bluebells.

-In our Kitchen Garden, we will be starting to sow seed, plant out and harvest earlier crops including salads, chard and broad beans that will supply organic produce to our café.
-The wisteria on the Orangery walls will start to bloom in late spring providing the perfect backdrop to a cream tea!
+In our Kitchen Garden, we will be starting to sow seed, plant out and harvest.
+Earlier crops including salads, chard, asparagus and broad beans will be on the menu in our café and for sale, when available.
+The wisteria on the Orangery walls will start to bloom in late spring providing the perfect backdrop to a cream tea.

 Garden history tours

-There will be garden history tours daily, please ask at Visitor Reception for times.
-Join your guide on a free thirty minute tour around Ham's garden, and discover more about its 17th century design.
+There will be garden history tours daily from Sat 16 Feb with three tours at weekends, 11.30, 1.30 and 2.30 and two weekdays, 11.30 and 2.30.
+Join your volunteer guides on a free forty minute tour around Ham's garden, and discover more about its 17th century design and current planting.